MerlinMR/Miscellaneous-in-C/README.md

 revstring.c -> Program to reverse a string

+maxofrows -> Program to print maximum element in each row of a 2D matrix

 dectohex.c -> Program to convert decimal to hexadecimal

 vowels.c -> Check if all vowels are present in a given string